 If each of us did exactly the same amount and type of exercise, we wouldn’t all become athletes, regardless of how much effort we put in.

 This is due in part to our genetic differences.

-We have genes which influence our muscle strength, our aerobic capacity, and how we respond to training.
+You have genes which influence your muscle strength, your aerobic capacity, and how you respond to training.

 Genes can have several variants, which are called polymorphisms.

-Some variants favour endurance exercises such as triathlons, yet others favour strength and power, such as competitive swimming.
+Some variants favour endurance exercise such as triathlons, yet others favour strength and power, such as competitive swimming.

 Other variants in this gene cause some people to respond better than others to exercise in terms of changes in their heart or skeletal muscle.